 - Whole Life policies depending on the company and exact plan design can earn dividends each year.
 You can utilize the dividends in the form of cash or just leave them alone.
 Allowing them to earn more interest and utilize them to lower your premiums.
 You can even repay any policy loans you made or purchase additional coverage which will increase your death benefit.

 - Whole life costs much more than Term Insurance.

 - Most people cannot afford the face amount they really need.

-- Whole life policies are more complicated to understand
+- Whole life policies are more complicated for insureds to understand

-Term Life insurance is life insurance that provides coverage only for a designated period of time listed on the policy.
+Term is life insurance that provides coverage only for a designated period of time listed on the policy.
 After the “term period” expires, the coverage no longer has a guaranteed level premium.
-The policy can be converted to a permanent policy such as Universal Life.
-If the owner of the policy decides to convert the policy to Universal Life.
+The policy can be converted to a permanent policy such as universal life.
+If the owner of the policy decides to convert the policy to universal life.
 The new premiums will go up due to the fact it has now become permanent life insurance.
 If the insured dies during the term period, the death benefit will be paid to the beneficiary according to the terms of the contract.

-Low cost Term insurance is most affordable way to purchase life insurance with no close second.
-Just keep in mind in is a temporary form of life insurance.
+Low cost Term insurance is most affordable way to purchase life insurance coverage with no close second.
+Just keep in mind it is a temporary form of life insurance.
 If the term period is too short the insured will outlive the policy.
-Outliving a Term life insurance policy means you may have no coverage when you still need it.
+Outliving a Term life insurance policy means you may have no coverage when you still may need it.
 We use over 40 life insurance companies that offer the best Term life insurance rates.
-Usually when people compare Whole Life insurance quotes, they usually get sticker shock and say “show me the Term policies instead”.
+Usually when people compare Whole life insurance quotes, they usually get immediate sticker shock and say “show me the Term policies instead”.

 Level Term life insurance is the type over 90% of consumers purchase today.
 Very simply, these policies have term periods of 10, 15, 20, 25 and 30 year increments of time.
 Level Term means the premium will stay exactly the same for the full term period.
 Just as an example the premiums of a 30 year Term policy stay the same for 30 years.